Stephan Ulamec

-Stephan Ulamec is an Austrian geophysicist, from Salzburg, with more than 100 articles in peer-reviewed journals and several participations in space missions and payloads operated by diverse space agencies.
+Stephan Ulamec is an Austrian geophysicist, born in Salzburg on January 27, 1966, with more than 100 articles in peer-reviewed journals and several participations in space missions and payloads operated by diverse space agencies.
 He is working at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt, DLR) in Cologne.
 He is regularly giving lectures about his publications in aerospace engineering at the University of Applied Sciences: Fachhochschule FH-Aachen.
-Main aspects of his work are related to the exploration of small bodies in the solar system (asteroids and comets).
+Main aspects of his work are related to the exploration of small bodies in the Solar System (asteroids and comets).

 Education

 Ulamec studied Geophysics at the Karl-Franzens University in Graz (Austria) as student of Prof. Siegfried J. Bauer.
-He finished his PhD on “Acoustic and Electrical Methods for the Exploration of Atmospheres and Surfaces, with Application to Saturn's Moon Titan” in 1991.
+He finished his PhD on "Acoustic and Electrical Methods for the Exploration of Atmospheres and Surfaces, with Application to Saturn's Moon Titan" in 1991.

 Career

 From 1991 till 1993 he worked as a research fellow at the European Space Agency (ESA), specifically at European Space Research and Technology Centre (ESTEC) in Noordwijk, in The Netherlands.
 Since 1994, he is at the Microgravity User Support Center (MUSC) which is part of the DLR Space Operations and Astronaut Training (SOAT).
 He has made several presentations at the International Astronautical Congress (IAC).